-As described in ‘The Power of Habit’ by Charles Duhigg, habits are formed in a loop.
-They start with a cue which informs the brain which habits to use.
+As described in 'The Power of Habit’ by Charles Duhigg, habits are formed in a loop.
+They start with a cue that informs the brain which habits to use.
 The routine is the behaviour, and the reward is what you get from the habit.

 To create a new habit, you need to crave the outcome.
 By practising the habit enough, you start to anticipate the reward which creates the craving.
 The final stage of creating a new habit is the belief that change is possible.
 This belief is the key to getting the habit to stick when the going gets tough.

 Identify your sabotaging habits

 What habits do you have that are stopping you from achieving the success you want in your business?
 Do you find yourself procrastinating over certain tasks?
 Are you easily side-tracked by social media when you should be doing personal outreach?